 Former Kentucky Poet Laureate and owner of "Poor Richard's" bookstore in Frankfort, Ky., Richard Taylor will read from his new book of sonnets called Rare Bird and will be available to sign copies.
 The book chronicles the life of John James Audubon, who spent time at Locust Grove with his good friends Lucy and William Croghan.
 Admission: \$5; free for Friends of Locust Grove.
 Light refreshments will be served.
+Did You Know?

+Lucy Croghan is buried in Paris?

+1802, had a short and unhappy

+life.
+His ill health was due to tuberculosis, which also killed

+After Nicholas' death in 1825,

+their oldest brother John wrote:

+"Poor Charles has lost one who

+alone seemed to attach him to life... his shattered constitution

+cannot support his recollection

+In an attempt to find solace or a cure, John took Charles to

+Europe.
+But Charles died there

+John wrote home: "It is my

+painful duty to announce to

+you the death of our beloved

+Charles.
+He died on the night

+of the 21st and was interred in

+the cemetery of Pere La Chaise on the 23rd ... his corpse was

+followed to the grave by nearly

+all of the Americans of this city."

+Père Lachaise is one of the

+of all he has lost."

+in October of 1832.

+his twin brother Nicholas.

+Charles Croghan, born in

+id you know that one of the children of William and

-Reservation Deposit Due by February 24, 2012 Visit Colonial Virginia With HLG Volunteers and Friends of Locust Grove are invited to participate in a five-day tour of sites in "The Historic Triangle" of Colonial Virginia, June 11-15, 2012.
-You'll get special tours of Colonial Williamsburg, the Great Hopes Plantation - the reconstruction of a "middling plantation," Shirley Plantation - Virginia's first plantation (1613), the reconstructed Jamestown Settlement, and the Yorktown Victory Center.
+Reservation Deposit Due by February 24, 2012

+Visit Colonial Virginia With HLG

+Tolunteers and Friends of Locust Grove are invited to participate in a five-day tour of sites in "The Historic Triangle" of Colonial Virginia, June 11-15, 2012.
+You'll get

+special tours of Colonial Williamsburg, the Great Hopes Plantation - the reconstruction of a "middling plantation," Shirley Plantation - Virginia's first plantation (1613), the reconstructed Jamestown Settlement, and the Yorktown Victory Center.
 You'll be traveling in a comfortable air-conditioned motor coach and stay at the Williamsburg Woodlands, a contemporary hotel located next to Colonial Williamsburg's Visitors' Center.
-The hotel offers a free shuttle from the hotel into the historic One of the three ships you'll see in Jamestown. area, ideal for leisure-time explorations.
-You'll dine at three authentic taverns in Williamsburg's historic district - Chowning's Tavern, King's Arms Tavern, and Shield's Tavern.
-You'll also enjoy evening programs offered by Colonial Williamsburg and experience "Gambols" - a lively program of rousing period songs lead by balladeers, with the opportunity to participate in Colonial games.
+The hotel offers a free shuttle from the hotel into the historic One of the three ships area, ideal for leisure-time explorations. you'll see in Jamestown.

 The cost for this five-day trip is \$850, based on double occupancy.
 This fee includes motor coach transport to and from Williamsburg, four nights at the Williamsburg Woodlands Hotel, four breakfasts, three lunches, and four dinners.
 (Single supplement is \$225.)
 A deposit of \$100 is due by Friday, February 24, made payable to Locust Grove.
 For further information or to sign up for the trip, please call (502) 897-9845.
 New Docent Classes To Begin in February